Eclipse cycle: Notes

 Half a lunar year.
 Solar eclipses will repeat exactly one semester apart at alternating nodes in a cycle that lasts for 8 eclipses.
 Because it is close to a half integer of anomalistic, draconic months, and tropical years, each solar eclipse will (usually) alternate between hemispheres each semester, as well as alternate between total and annular.
 Hence there is usually a maximum of one total or annular eclipse each in a given lunar year.
 (However, in the middle of an eight-semester series the hemispheres switch, and there is a switch during the series between whether the odd ones or the even ones are total.)
 It is possible to have two eclipses separated by a semester and a third eclipse one month before or after, so that two of the three are separated by seven months, but this only happens during certain centuries (see graph of inex versus date below).
 Lunar eclipses will repeat exactly one semester apart at alternating nodes in a cycle that lasts for 8 or 9 eclipses.
 Because it is close to a half integer of anomalistic, draconic months, and tropical years, each lunar eclipse will usually alternate between edges of Earth's shadow each semester, as well as alternate between Lunar eclipses with the moon’s penumbral and umbral shadow difference less or greater than 1.
 Hence there is usually a maximum of one Lunar eclipse with Moon’s penumbral and umbral shadow difference less or greater than 1 each in a given lunar year.
+Between June 29, 1946 and August 3, 2054, all solar eclipse semester series sets have 8 solar eclipses, except the 1990-1992 solar eclipse semester series set, which had only 7.